Slavic Gospel Assn. represents the Union of Evangelical Churches − Baptists in Russia.

 © 2012 SGA.org.nz

-Following a visit to Lutsk by Richard Hemmingsen in 2004, he discovered a real need to support the local workers.
+During a visit to Lutsk, Ukraine, by Richard Hemmingsen in 2004, he discovered a real need to support the local workers.
 Few could even afford the costs of travelling to their local schools, and they needed materials, supplies and gifts.
 Fruit is in demand, yet to give to even one class, let alone more than one class a week was impossible.
 So began our support of the workers in Lutsk.

-This need has now expanded to other areas.
+This need has now expanded to other areas and currently we support teams in Russia, Ukraine, Belarus and Central Asia.

 Every dollar—every prayer counts.